HadiqaGohar/learn-agentic-ai/05_chainlit/helloworld/README.md

 **Q:** Can I use multiple agents with Chainlit?
 **A:** Conceptually yes — by integrating logic in Python, routing and orchestration patterns can be simulated.

-## 📚 Additional Learning Resources
+## 📚 Additional Learning Question and Answer

 For deeper understanding of agentic AI concepts, explore my related project: